-Springfield Law to Enables to Assess Student Mental Health
+Springfield Law Enables Schools to Assess Student Mental Health

 Presumptuous Springfield lefties can’t seem to keep their grimy little mitts off of other people’s children.
 They sponsored and passed a partisan law (HB 4343)—which is to say, no Republicans co-sponsored or voted for it—blandly titled the “Wellness Checks in Schools Program Act.”
 According to the bill’s chief sponsor, State Rep. Greg Harris, this law “creates [a] mental health wellbeing program for grades 7-12 in schools.”
 Sounds benign enough.
 After all, who opposes adolescent “mental health wellbeing”?